projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 virtqueues.

-On the service OS side where the BE driver is located, there are several key components in ACRN, including device model (DM), virtio and HV service module (VHM), VBS-U, and user-level vring service API helpers.
+On the service OS side where the BE driver is located, there are several key components in ACRN, including device model (DM), Hypervisor service module (HSM), VBS-U, and user-level vring service API helpers.

 DM bridges the FE driver and BE driver since each VBS-U module emulates a PCIe virtio device.
-VHM bridges DM and the hypervisor by providing remote memory map APIs and notification APIs.
+HSM bridges DM and the hypervisor by providing remote memory map APIs and notification APIs.
 VBS-U accesses the virtqueue through the user-level vring service API helpers.